 Rebecca is a specialist health reporter.
 She joined the eHealth Insider team in October 2011, after working at a daily newspaper in Christchurch, New Zealand since early 2007.
 A year later, Rebecca was promoted to news editor, and now looks after EHI’s news on a day to day basis.
 She also has a keen interest in primary care issues and covers this area for eHealth Insider.

 Josephine joined the company in 2011 as the co-ordinator of the EHI CCIO Campaign, a role that has now developed into marketing executive.
 While the campaign and the CCIO Leaders Network that was set up to built on its success will always be her babies, she enjoys the challenge and excitement that comes from being involved in all aspects of EHealth Media’s business, and the growing number of events it now runs.

 Lyn joined eHealth Media as managing editor in 2008, after several years as a freelance journalist, editor and project manager working for both newspapers and magazines and think-tanks.
 She is an LSE graduate, holding an MSc (with distinction) in Public Policy and Planning.

 EHealth Insider is the leading source of news, comment and analysis about healthcare IT in the UK.
-It runs an industry-leading portal, publishes newsletters and special reports, brings the e-health community together at EHI Live in Birmingham, and celebrates its successes at the annual EHI Awards in association with BT.
+It runs an industry-leading portal, publishes newsletters and special reports, brings the e-health community together at EHI Live in Birmingham, and celebrates its successes at the annual EHI Awards in association with CGI.